rtm-rs/rtm-rs.github.io/source/content/docs/core/framework-setup.md

 // - https://stackoverflow.com/a/25182801
 //
-// NOTE: Outside of a proc-macro we cannot create an alias function. container.configure.command(user_create); // Can we add to `inventory` without an alias/name? container.configure.mapper(use_mapper) // Do we have to be able to run the command/mapper individually
+// NOTE: Outside of a proc-macro we cannot create an alias function.
+// Can we add to `inventory` without an alias/name? container.configure.command(user_create);
+// Do we have to be able to run the command/mapper individually container.configure.mapper(user_mapper);
 ```

 ---